discus-sions/TownOfHost-TheOtherRoles/README.md

 Victory Conditions : Finish All Tasks, Then Die<br>

 The Terrorist are the Neutral Role where they win the game alone if they die with all their tasks completed.<br>
-Any cause of death is acceptable.<br>
+Any cause of death is acceptable except vote.<br>
 If they die before completing their tasks, or if they survive at the game end, they lose.<br>

 ### Juggernaut